Integrating PIAM with Biometric Access Control for Healthcare Security

 Platforms like Soloinsight’s CloudGate PIAM provide healthcare organizations with the tools to:

-• Automate access provisioning and deprovisioning tied to biometrics.
+Automate access provisioning and deprovisioning tied to biometric enrollment.

-• Integrate biometric access with broader Zero Trust security strategies.
+Integrate biometric access into broader Zero Trust security strategies.

 Benefits of Integrating PIAM and Biometrics in Healthcare Security